intel/pepc/README.md

 explain why we created yet another one.

-We are doing a lot of work related to power and performance, such as measuring C-states latency using [wult](https://github.com/intel/wult), running various workloads and collectin power and performance statistics using [stats-collect](https://github.com/intel/stats-collect).
+We are doing a lot of work related to power and performance, such as measuring C-states latency using [wult](https://github.com/intel/wult), running various workloads and collecting power and performance statistics using [stats-collect](https://github.com/intel/stats-collect).
 We often need to configure various power and performance aspects of the system, for example, enable or disable C-states, limit CPU or uncore frequency, tweak hardware features like C1 demotion, and